* Italy expected to sell new 10-year bond

-Italian 10-year bonds were last yielding 4.44 percent, 5 basis points down on the day while five-year yields were down 7 bps at 3.19 percent.
+Italian 10-year bonds were last yielding 4.45 percent, 4 basis points down on the day while five-year yields were 6 bps lower at 3.20 percent.

-The bonds have recouped almost half of losses seen early this month as some yield-hungry investors bought back into the cheapened debt, betting too that the ECB’s bond backstop would prevent panic selling.
+The bonds have recouped almost half of losses seen early this month as some yield-hungry investors bought back into the cheapened debt, betting too that the European Central Bank’s bond buying backstop would prevent panic selling.